Malmö Konsthall

 Malmö Konsthall runs many different educational projects that aim to give participants keys to art and creativity.
 The educational activities at Malmö Konsthall are mostly directed towards children and youth, but adults, the elderly, people with developmental disabilities and different language groups are also welcomed through targeted workshops and programmes.

-Do you like to talk about the things you have read and seen?
-In Novellklubben, our short story book club, we read short stories or short texts on subjects related to the current exhibition at Malmö Konsthall.
-We then discuss the texts in accordance with a specific theoretical model.
-This programme is offered in collaboration with Lindängen Library.
+Do you enjoy discussing what you have read and seen?
+In the Short Story Club, we read short stories or other brief texts thematically connected to the current exhibition at Malmö Konsthall, and discuss the texts following a specific model.
+The Short Story Club is run in collaboration with Lindängen Library.

 Konstlyftet